 16. Do not throw or leave any garbage on the ground.
 This includes cigarette butts, cleaning patches, etc.

 Smoke them if you want, just be courteous to those around you.
-Most guys leave the firing line and smoke in the area uprange out from under the covered shooting area.
+Most guys leave the firing line and smoke in the area uprange out from under the covered shooting area away from other shooters.
 Squish the butt out good and put them in the garbage.
 Do your part to keep the firing line clean.

 17. Keep children supervised and under control at all times.
 Stay within arms reach of your child.